Sarveshsatheesh/machine-learning-project/README.md

-# machine-learning-project
+# Text regression:
-* Text regression: It is same like regression here the independent variable in text and the response variable in numeric or text
+* It is same like regression here the independent variable in text and the response variable in numeric or text
 ***

 # Problem statement: